The Einstein-Weyl spaces associated to Segre quartic surfaces: Some Segre surfaces equipped with a real structure

-To each $j=2,3,4$, we denote $\pi_j:\CP_4\lras\CP_3$ for the projection which drops the coordinate $X_j$.
-By Proposition 3.2 in \cite{smt}, the restriction of $\pi_j$ to the Segre surface $S$ is a morphism, and the image $Q_j:=\pi_j(S)\subset\CP_3$ is a smooth quadric surface.
-The morphism $\pi_j:S\lras Q_j$ is of degree two, and $S$ has three double covering structures over smooth quadrics.
-For any $j=2,3,4$, the real structure $\sigma$ and the $\CC^*$-action on $S$ given in \eqref{C*action1} descend on $Q_j$, and generic orbits of the $\CC^*$-action on $Q_j$ are smooth $(1,1)$-curves through two fixed points of the $\CC^*$-action.
-The last two points are exactly the images of the two nodes of $S$ under the projection $\pi_j$.
-The $\CC^*$-action on $Q_j$ has other two fixed points, and they are real points.
-Let $B_j$ $(j=2,3,4)$ be the branch divisor of $\pi_j$, all these are real.
-By elementary calculations, we obtain
+To each $j=2,3,4$, let $\pi_j:\CP_4\lras\CP_3$ be the projection which drops the coordinate $X_j$.
+This induces by restriction a finite degree-two mapping onto a smooth quadric $Q_j:=\pi_j(S)\subset\CP_3$.
+So $S$ has three double covering structures over smooth quadrics.
+Let $B_j\subset Q_j$ be the branch curve.
+Each of these consists of two irreducible $(1,1)$-curves intersecting at two points, and these points are the images of the singularities $e_0$ and $e_1$.
+The real structure and the $\CC^*$-action on $S$ descend on all the three quadrics and the branch curves, and generic orbits of the induced $\CC^*$-action on $Q_j$ are smooth $(1,1)$-curves through the two points $\pi_j(e_0)$ and $\pi_j(e_1)$.
+The $\CC^*$-action on $Q_j$ has two other fixed points and they are real points.
+These are the images of the four points $p_1,\dots,p_4$.
+If $\tau_j:S\lras S$ ($j=2,3,4$) is the holomorphic involution which exchanges $X_j$ and $-X_j$, then the map $\pi_j:S\lras Q_j$ can be regarded as the quotient map by $\tau_j$.
+From this, we can detect which pair of points among $p_1,\dots,p_4$ are lying over the same point under $\pi_j$.

-From these, each $B_j$ consists of two $\CC^*$-invariant irreducible $(1,1)$-curves, and these curves intersect transversely at two non-real points $\pi_j(e_0)$ and $\pi_j(e_1)$.

-We denote the same symbol $\sigma$ to mean the induced real structure on the quadrics $Q_j$.
-Of course, $Q_j\simeq\qdr$ holomorphically.
-In general, in terms of non-homogeneous coordinates $(z,w)$ on $\qdr$, any real structure on a smooth quadric can be identified with one of the following real structures

-where $T^2$ and $\mathbb S^2$ mean a 2-torus and a 2-sphere respectively.
-We remark that the last real structures are the ones which exchange the two factors of $\qdr$, and that any real point of them is the intersection point of a $(1,0)$-curve with its image under the real structure.

-\begin{proposition} For the real locus $Q_j^{\sigma}$ of the three quadrics $Q_j$, all of them are $\mathbb S^2$ if and only if the real numbers $\aaa,\bbb,\ccc$ satisfy one of the two inequalities \eqref{ineq1}. \end{proposition}

-\proof Again this is elementary to see, but we give a sketch of proof from the importance for our purpose.
-By eliminating the variable $X_2,X_3$ or $X_4$ from the equations \eqref{Segre1}, we obtain defining equations of the quadrics $Q_j\subset\CP_3$ and they are of the form